ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 example without providing any details, but this "feeProp" is corresponding to standard though not required by consensus guarding script).

 The code below is basically checks all that described above, in the form of compilable code.
+Please note that the "nextStageScriptHash" environment variable contains hash of the issuance stage serialized script.

     val selfIndexIsZero = INPUTS(0).id == SELF.id